 While your chick'un is sitting covered, prepare your breading ingredients: Add the soy milk into one bowl, and the bread crumbs, flour, and all spices into another

-Form your shredded chick'un into 5 or 6 burger patties OR into 8-10 chick'un tender shapes – sizes can vary depending on what you like!
+Form your shredded chick'un into 5 or 6 burger patties OR into 8-10 chick'un tender shapes – sizes can vary depending on what you like, but make sure they're 3/4-1" in thickness.

 Start by dipping each chick'un piece into the soy milk, allow excess to drip off, then dip into the breading bowl.
 Be sure to press the breading into the chickun so it sticks and is evenly coated all over